myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-07-20T01:06:06.739Z
 >
 > Ideally, moderators should have the review of other moderators when moderating a particular user. neither Admin nor moderator should abuse their authority.

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-07-20T00:53:07.289Z
->
-> It’s a good solution for the PDS administrator to grant moderator privileges to certain trusted users.
-The empowered users can see individual cases as an entity independent of the PDS administrator while adhering to PDS conventions.
-It’s not physically sustainable for Admin to solve all problems.

----

-> Paul Frazee (season 36) @pfrazee.com 2023-06-14T17:40:06.890Z
->
-> broadly speaking the kind of political action that the reddit moderators are taking is what we're setting ourselves up for

-it's the whole point. the network shouldn't run at the whims of one company

----
 <!-- MY-BSKY_TIMELINE:END -->